rawiriblundell/wiki.bash-hackers.org/README.md

 # wiki.bash-hackers.org
 Extraction of wiki.bash-hackers.org from the Wayback Machine

 This is targeting pages that have been captured by the Wayback Machine that specifically have `'?do=edit'` on the end of their URL.
-This gives us the markdown source.
+This gives us the Dokuwiki Markup source.

 See the incomplete script "archive_crawler" to see my working.

+- TODO: Parse the already downloaded files for any missing links
+- TODO: Markdown conversion from Dokuwiki Markup to GitHub Markdown using pandoc
 - TODO: Markdown linting
-- TODO: Markdown conversion from Dokuwiki "Markup" to GitHub "Markdown" using pandoc
-- TODO: Parse the already downloaded files for any missing links
 - TODO: Rinse and repeat

-## Extracting the markdown
+## Extracting the Dokuwiki Markup
 So the pages that have `'?do-edit'` on the end of their URL appear to have a reliable and predictable structure:

 ```bash